philmcminn/new-paper/README.md

 ### Avoid Passive Voice

 First of all, please avoid passive voice.
-When you write in passive voice, you're removing the actor from the sentence (objects have things done to them rather than someone/something doing the action), and making your statement vague and imprecise.
+When you write in passive voice, you're excluding the "actor" from the sentence so that objects have things done to them rather than someone/something doing the action.
+This makes your sentences vague and imprecise.
 For example, it's important to know whether the steps in your empirical study were manual or automated (did you do them, or was it done automatically by your tool?).
-Passive voice often removes these details and can confuse readers and referees.
+Passive voice often excludes these details and can confuse readers and referees.
 Consider the sentence "test suites were generated for the subjects 30 times" (passive voice) vs. "my tool generated test suites for the subjects 30 times" (active voice).
 In multi-author papers, using "we" to say "we did it" is preferred to convey something in an experiment that was necessarily manual step, or involved us making a design choice from a series of possible options, and so on.

 Some students have difficulty identifying passive from active voice.
 This is where the ["zombies"